About

 View over Dokdo City

 Welcome to the new English-language version of The Dokdo Times.
 Founded in 1509, we are Dokdo’s oldest independent Korean-language newspaper.
 It is hoped that by translating our stories we will be able to properly inform foreigners about Korea's 5000 year-old civilization.
+Please understand our unique culture.

 Privacy Notice

 We are committed to your privacy and observe Korea's 'Act on Promotion of Information & Communication Network Utilization and Information Protection'.
-The names and addresses of our visitors are collected via their IP numbers in conjunction with the Republic of Korea's three Internet Service Providers and kept in a secure Internet database with a password of more than seven characters.
-We do not share this information with anyone except the Ministry of Public Manipulation and Insecurity, the Ministry of Justice, other authorized Government Ministries, the National Police Agency, the Korea Immigration Service, our advertisers and their affiliates.
-Thank you.
+The names and addresses of our visitors are collected via their IP numbers in conjunction with the Republic of Korea's three Internet Service Providers and kept in a secure Internet database with a password of at least five characters which is kept hidden in our offices on sticky notes attached to our monitors.

 Copyright and Indemnities